Twi-Fante language: History

 The largest Akan migration was to Ghana in successive waves between the 11th and 18th centuries.
 Smaller numbers migrated to the eastern part of Côte d'Ivoire and parts of Togo.
-Within Ghana, they expanded from the north to occupy the southern forest and coastal areas during the 13th century.
+Within Ghana, the Akan expanded from the north to occupy the southern forest and coastal areas during the 13th century.
 The Akans have a strong oral history tradition of their past and are also known in for symbolic artifacts of wood, metal and terracotta.
 Their cultural ideas are expressed in stories and proverbs as well as in designs such as symbols used in carvings and on clothes.
 The rich Akan culture and history in Ghana are areas of research for many disciplines, such as folklore, literary studies, linguistics, anthropology, and history.

 Dialects

-Akan is a dialect continuum that is closely related to the Bia languages, the other Central Tano languages spoken by the Akan people.
-The relationships of the major Akan dialects are as follows:
+Twi-Fante is a dialect continuum that is closely related to the Bia languages and the other Akan languages that are spoken by the Akan people.
+The relationships of the major Twi-Fante dialects are as follows:

 Brong and Wasa have limited mutual intelligibility with each other, and so are separate languages by that standard.
 Neighboring Brong and Asante are mutually intelligible, though geographically more distant Brong and Fante are less so.

 Indeed, 'a Fante-speaker will be right in looking on Bron [Bono] as a different language.'

 Phonology

-The Akan dialects contain extensive palatalization, vowel harmony, and tone terracing.
+The Twi-Fante dialects contain extensive palatalization, vowel harmony, and tone terracing.